 Eric J. Green, CFA

 Mr. Green has been with Penn Capital since 1997.
 As CIO of Equity, he is responsible for guiding the firm’s equity strategies.
-Mr. Green serves as a Senior Portfolio Manager for Penn Capital’s Small Cap, Small to Micro Cap, and Mid Cap equity strategies.
-He is also a member of the firm’s Executive Team, which oversees the firm’s overall corporate strategy and management.
+Mr. Green serves as a Senior Portfolio Manager for Penn Capital’s Small Cap and Small to Micro Cap equity strategies.

 Prior to joining Penn Capital, Mr. Green was with the Federal National Mortgage Association, the Royal Bank of Scotland, and the United States Securities and Exchange Commission where he served as a financial analyst in the Division of Investment Management.
 Mr. Green is also Vice Chairman of the Board of Directors for the Anti-Defamation League (ADL) Mid-Atlantic Region and Co-Chairman of the ADL's 2018 Walk Against Hate.
 He received a BSBA cum laude from American University and an MBA from the Yale School of Management.